Not Brought by Koxinga: The Four-Hundred-Year Farming History of Milkfish

 Walking on the Filled-in Harbor: Five Street Foods of Tainan’s Central-West District

-Beneath Guohua Street and Hai'an Road lie the riverbed ruins of the Qing-era Five Ports; beef soup, milkfish congee, sweet eel pasta, and pig heart glass noodle soup—each dish's timing, location, and ingredients are fossils left by the survival logic of four centuries of dockworkers.
+Beneath Guohua Street and Hai'an Road lie the riverbed ruins of the Qing Dynasty’s Five Ports; beef soup, milkfish porridge, eel noodles, and pig heart glass noodles—each dish’s timing, location, and ingredients are fossils of the survival logic left by four centuries of dockworkers.

 閱讀全文